prince-amponsah/Aws-Serverless-Application-Deployment/README.md

 ### 1. Create a service role Called ServerDynaLamb -

    i.
-Enable DynamoDBFullAccess - For Testing purposes - Apply the least privilage model when using the application in the public
+Enable DynamoDBFullAccess - For Testing purposes - Apply the least privilage model when using the application in Live Production

    ii.
 Enable APIgate Full Privilages as well